 - PermissionSetGroup (Pilot)

-There are some things which you can customize in a Salesforce org but are not available or invalid in the Metadata API.
-The following components can’t be retrieved or deployed with Metadata API, and changes to them must be made manually in each of your organizations:
+There are some things that you can customize in a Salesforce org but are not available or invalid in the Metadata API.
+The following components can’t be retrieved or deployed with Metadata API, and changes to them must be made manually in each of your organizations.

 - Account Teams